gvwilson/sdxpy/src/archive/index.md

 ### From One State to Another {: .exercise}

-1. Write a program called `from_to.py` that takes the name of a directory and the name of a manifest file as its command-line arguments, then adds, removes, and/or renames files in the directory to restore the state described in the manifest.
+1. Write a program called `from_to.py` that takes a directory and a manifest file as command-line arguments, then adds, removes, and/or renames files in the directory to restore the state described in the manifest.
     The program should only perform file operations when it needs to,